I think my grade is wrong. What do I do?

 I have tried to communicate with my instructor about my grade, but I can’t get an answer or the one I got is incomplete

 The next step is to contact the Associate Chair, Professor Alan Kennan (firstname.lastname@example.org).
 Understand that the Associate Chair is not empowered to change instructor grading decisions.
-Instead, the Associate Chair is another resource who may be able to help explain the decision from a second perspective.
+Instead, the Associate Chair is another resource who can help facilitate a resolution.

 I understand all of the explanations, but I want to file a formal grade appeal.
 What kinds of things can be appealed using the University process?